kolligowrishankar/dual-subtitle-generator/dual-subtitles-ext/README.md

 ---

-## ❓ Why no Chrome Web Store?
+##  Why no Chrome Web Store?

 Publishing to the Chrome Web Store requires a one-time $5 developer fee and a review process.
 For personal or educational use, loading directly from your local folder via Developer Mode works perfectly.
-Anyone who wants to use your extension can clone the GitHub repo and load it unpacked.
+Anyone who wants to use this extension can clone the GitHub repo and load it unpacked.

 ---

-## 🛠 How translation works
+##  How translation works

 Uses **Google Translate's free public endpoint** (`translate.googleapis.com`) — no API key, no account, no cost.
 Requests are made from the Chrome extension's background service worker, so there are no CORS issues.

 ---

-## 📜 License
+##  License

 MIT — free to use, modify, and share.